NJ Medical Assistant Certification with Phlebotomy, EKG, and Patient Care Tech

 Find a Rewarding Career as a Medical Assistant at ACI NJ Medical Assistant School

-Looking for the best schools for a medical assistant in NJ?
-Advantage Career Institute is the answer.
-Our healthcare training courses can provide you with the career stability you are looking for!
+Looking for the best NJ medical assistant school?
+Advantage Career Institute is on of the top medical assistant schools in New Jersey.
+Our healthcare training programs can provide you with the career stability you are looking for!
 Demand for trained personnel with medical certification is at an all-time high.
 The Medical Assistant programs from Advantage Career Institute prepare you for a vital role in any medical office!

-All students at our schools for a medical assistant in NJ receive hands-on clinical skills in phlebotomy, injections, EKGs, and vital signs, as well as tasks of daily living and mobility assisting skills that will be mastered in an on-site laboratory furnished with state-of-the-art medical equipment.
+All students at our NJ medical assistant school receive hands-on clinical skills in phlebotomy, injections, EKGs, and vital signs, as well as tasks of daily living and mobility assisting skills that will be mastered in an on-site laboratory furnished with state-of-the-art medical equipment.

 Navigation and utilization of electronic health records as well as an overview of front office skills are included.
 This comprehensive career readiness program provides the student with the education necessary to become a Certified Clinical Medical Assistant, a Certified Phlebotomy Technician, a Certified EKG Technician, or a Certified Patient Care Technician through the National Health Career Association.